 Psychiatrists are specialist medical doctors who work with patients with mental health disorder, carrying out diagnoses and providing effective treatments for the ailment.

-Their job description entails assessing both the mental and physical aspect of psychological problems to identify and proffer solutions to mental and behavioral conditions.
+The psychiatrist job description entails assessing both the mental and physical aspect of psychological problems to identify and proffer solutions to mental and behavioral conditions.

 Psychiatrists are medically qualified doctors specializing in the diagnosis and treatment of patients with mental health disorders such as dementia, depression, bipolar disorder, schizophrenia and other mental illness.